Selkie-the-goat/portfolio/README.md

 This project is based on the "Netlify Developer Portfolio Starter (auto-annotated)" template, originally developed by Netlify.
 More information can be found at the [Netlify Templates GitHub repository](https://github.com/netlify-templates/auto-annotated-portfolio).

-## Getting Started (For Developers)

-For those looking to deploy or contribute to this project, detailed instructions are available in the full `README.md` file within the repository.
-This includes steps for local development, running the Next.js server, and utilizing the Netlify Visual Editor CLI.

 ## Support

 For assistance or further inquiries, please refer to the original project's support channels, typically found in the comprehensive documentation or community forums.